 The steps mentioned above are the basic steps to get your website optimized and improve its ranking.
-Mastering SEO is a complicated, long-term effort and will require significant portion of your time and money.
+Mastering SEO Marketing is a complicated, long-term effort and will require significant investment of your valuable time.

 If you prefer to invest your time running your business, then our SEO experts would be happy to do it for you.
-Simply contact us at firstname.lastname@example.org / (416)278-0734 and one of our SEO experts would be happy to help.
+Simply contact us at email@example.com / (437)223-1771 for a free consultation today.